avgcampos/myfempy/README.md

 - To install updated dependencies, use the  ```pip install``` from packs, as follows

 ```
-pip install numpy, scipy, matplotlib, vedo, colorama
+pip install numpy, scipy, matplotlib, vedo
 ```

 </details>

 ## >> Requirements

-Myfempy is known to work on various flavors of recent Linux, Intel-based MacOS and Windows.
+Myfempy is known to work on various flavors of recent Linux, MacOS and Windows.
 Myfempy requires Python 3.

 ### Installation prerequisites, required to build myfempy:
 - [gmsh]() - Gmsh is an open source 3D finite element mesh generator with a built-in CAD engine and post-processor. *Note: needed install manually*